 The words “dignity” and “integrity” are used a lot.
 Legacy, Heritage, Honour and Tribute.
 Those are casket collections, if you are wondering.
 With pre-planning services, you can choose your own casket – woot!
 After all, “often the most difficult and emotional part of funeral arrangements is the selection of a casket.”

+It is?
 I sincerely hope when I die, selecting a casket will not be the most difficult part of the process for my loved ones.
 “When Auntie died, the hardest part was choosing what kind of box to put her in!
 Phew.”

 Italian asks what happens if you choose a casket for yourself (or someone else), and they discontinue that model.
 Do they automatically upgrade you to a fancier one?
 Do they call you?

 “Mr. Johnson?
 Hello, Mr. Johnson.
 How ARE you feeling?”.

 Here are some features that you may want to consider when selecting your casket: “an interior liner which is leak proof and puncture resistant; a lift and tilt bed mechanism which helps achieve an ideal viewing height; interchangeable corners with various themes such as sports, hobbies and religion; memory drawer which can hold pictures, letters and other memorabilia; memorial record system consisting of a small plexiglass capsule which screws into the side of the casket allowing families to add personal notes”.